Biographical Non-Fiction posted December 7, 2023 Chapters: ...16 17 -18- 19...

 Sleep could not be attained under such conditions.
 The night crawled like a centipede across a leaf eating as it went.

 I heard Mrs. D moving around the kitchen and the smell of food soon wafted down to me.
-My stomach growled in spite of my alert status.
+My stomach growled in spite of my "on alert" status.

 A couple minutes later, the oldest son came down, smiled at me and gave me the peace sign.
-He then waved at me to come up.
+He then waived at me to come up.

-I didn't know if Mr. D would be joining us, or if this surface feeling of peace was going to blow up at any second.
+I didn't know if Mr. D would be joining us, or if this false impression of peace was going to blow up at any time.

 I didn't see Mr. D at the breakfast table.
 Just myself, the two children and Mrs. D who served up a lovely breakfast of eggs, rice and sausage with the usual serving of naan and chai tea.